-- valuing, respecting, and listening to children and adults, maintaining confidentiality, and acting proportionately - maintaining strong protection systems, procedures and minimising and managing situations where abuse could occur through planning, risk assessment and safeguarding systems - sharing safeguarding best practice and information regarding safeguarding concerns with relevant parties and involving children and adults where appropriate - actively investigating suspected abuse
+- valuing, respecting, and listening to children and adults, maintaining confidentiality, and acting proportionately. - maintaining strong safeguarding systems, to reduce risk and manage situations where abuse and harm could occur. - share best practice and information regarding safeguarding concerns with relevant parties, involving children and adults where appropriate. - conducting thorough assessments where abuse is suspected or has occurred.

 We require all staff to ensure their behaviour is consistent with this policy.
-We also require that clients, customers, partners and suppliers are made aware of this policy and operate within it.
+We also require that clients, customers, partners, and suppliers are made aware of this policy and operate within it.

-We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated throughout the organisation and understood by all staff
+We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated throughout the organisation and understood by all staff.